ThinkAxis/figment/README.md

 # figment

-Figment can find file duplicates/file with same signatures
+Figment can detect duplicates files by comparing their signatures and metadata.

 ## Features